Mary Jane Aldrich

-Mary Jane Aldrich (Johnston; March 19, 1833 – April 27, 1909) was an American temperance reformer, lecturer, and essayist of the long nineteenth century.
+Mary Jane Aldrich (Johnston; March 19, 1833 – April 27, 1909) was an American temperance reformer, lecturer and essayist of the long nineteenth century.
 She served as vice-president of the National Woman's Christian Temperance Union (WCTU) and president of the Iowa union.
 At the time of the division in the ranks of the WCTU, Aldrich, with the Iowa union, adhered to the non-partisan temperance work, and became evangelistic secretary of the Non-Partisan National Woman's Christian Temperance Union.
 As a temperance worker, she was characterized as sanguine and practical.
 As a speaker, she was bright, forceful, entertaining and logical.
-She was the author of "Church and Sunday School Temperance Work" (1898).
+She was the author of Church and Sunday School Temperance Work (1898).

 Early life and education

 Mary Jane Johnston (Note: Willard & Livermore (1893) spelled Aldrich's maiden name as "Johnson".
 Her obituary in the Cedar Rapids, Iowa Gazette (1909) spelled it Johnston.
 The Lineage Book of the Daughters of the American Revolution (1932) recorded her grandfather's name as Witter Henry Johnston, and her father as Milton Johnston.) was born in Sidney Plains, New York, March 19, 1833.
 Her home was on a tract of land purchased before the Revolutionary War by her paternal great-grandfather, the Rev. William Johnson, a Scotch-Irish Presbyterian minister who, with her grandfather, Col. Witter Johnston, was in the Continental Army.
 Her father, Milton Johnston, was a farmer.
 Her mother, Delia Hull, was a well-educated and deeply religious woman.
 She had at least four siblings, three brothers and a sister.

 Beyond attending a select school in early childhood, and later in the public school, she attended three terms in Franklin Academy.
-Since turning 18, she was deeply interested in Christian and philanthropic work.
+After turning 18, she was deeply interested in Christian and philanthropic work.
 At the age of 19, she joined the Congregational Church of Sidney.